re-mote-sensing/re-mote/Documentation/Water_Sensor/Pipe_Enclosure_Assembly.md

 ## Pipe assembly

-Cut ABS pipe to 15 inch long.
+Cut ABS pipe about 15 inch long.

 Use cermet to seal connecter between each connector using the following order: